 Khao Niew Ma Muang (Mango Sticky Rice) is a popular dessert in Thailand.
 It uses mango, sticky rice and coconut milk to form a perfect combination.
 The sweetness in mango and the fragrance of coconut milk can bring you an unexpected taste.

-5. Som Tum – Spicy Green Papaya Salad
+5. Som Tum – Spicy Green Papaya Sala

 Som Tam is a unique appetizer in Thailand.
 Some people love it, and some can't handle it.
 You can feel sourness, sweetness, crispy green papaya and nuts at the same time.
 Regional variations throw peanuts, dry shrimp or salted crab into the mix.